prog4biol/pfb2019/README.md

 | `str(dict)`      | returns a string representation of the dictionary |
 | `type(variable)` | Returns the type or class of the variable passed to the function.
 If the variable is dictionary, then it would return a dictionary type. |

+These functions work on several other dataypes too!

 #### Dictionary Methods

 | Method                               | Description                              |